 - 10. Romal reins are allowed in all Ranch Horse classes.
 When riding with a romal, a get down rope may be used.
 A get down rope is defined as a small rope tied around the neck of the horse with a bowline or other non-slip knot and run back to the rider or tied to the saddle.
 The get down will be used to lead, ground tie, or tie the horse. - 11.
 The use of two-rein equipment is allowed in all Ranch Classes.
 All rules for 2-rein will follow hackamore and bridle requirements. - 12.
 No wire curbs are permitted, regardless of the amount of padding or tape.
 Absolutely no iron will be permitted under the jaws.
 Prohibited equipment includes tie downs, cavessons, gag bits, mechanical hackamores, and running martingales. - 13.
 The judge may prohibit the use of bits and equipment he/she may consider too severe. - 14.
 A bit cannot be physically or mechanically changed to increase the severity of its use and may be eliminated at the discretion of the judge. - 15.
-Optional Equipment: Leg wraps and/or boots, the carrying of a rope or reata, spurs, chaps, or chinks.
+Optional Equipment: Carrying of a rope or reata; wearing spurs, chaps, or chinks. - 16.
+Protective boots, leg wraps, and bandages are allowed in ranch reining.
+They are prohibited in ranch riding, ranch trail, ranch rail, and ranch conformation.